VimHalen/InterLivre/README.md

 Some parts were fine, but others were tricky, and I would lose track of the story here and there unless I really tried hard to stay focused.

-I thought it would help if I could switch back and forth between the English and French versions of the book while listening.
+I thought it would be helpful if I could switch back and forth between the English and French versions of the book while listening.
-That way, I would have an easier time staying engaged with the story.
+That way, it would be easier to stay engaged with the story.
 That's why I made InterLivre.

 ### Limitations